almuhder/AndroidWorkshop/README.md

     - Button
     - ImageView
    - How to create a nested layout
+   - You can check the complete Android's API refernce :  https://developer.android.com/reference/packages.html

-- fork the repo
+- Fork the repo
-- clone the repo
+- Clone the repo
 - Open the Project with Andorid Studio
+- To download the Andorid studio for your OS: https://developer.android.com/studio/index.html
+- Make sure you have Java installed on your system by using the command in your terminal : java -version
 - Modify the build.gradle according to your SDK and build tools